Digital Supply Chain

 Business Use Case:

 A patient with a cardiac implant is monitored using this system.
-The implant detects an irregular heartbeat and elevated fluid levels, which could indicate heart failure.
-The IoT Orchestrator processes this data and sends an alert to the patient's cardiologist.
-The cardiologist reviews the data through the JD Edwards dashboard and decides to adjust the patient's medication and schedules an urgent follow-up appointment.
-This timely intervention helps prevent a potential medical emergency.
+The implant detects an irregular heartbeat and elevated fluid levels, indicating potential heart failure.
+The IoT Orchestrator processes this data and sends an alert to the patient’s cardiologist.
+The cardiologist reviews the data via the JD Edwards dashboard, adjusts the patient’s medication, and schedules an urgent follow-up appointment.
+This timely Intervention helps prevent a potential Medical Emergency.

 1. Data Collection: